 The Literary Journal of the Kurt Vonnegut Museum and Library

 Submissions are limited to one work of prose or up to five poems (1500 word limit) and/or five photographs and/or artwork.
-Employees of KVML and KVML Board Members are not eligible to participate.
+Employees of KVML and KVML Board of Directors and Advisory Board Members are not eligible to participate.
 Everyone else is encouraged to send in a submission(s): Students, amateur writers and artists, professional writers and artists, young, old, and current/retired military veterans.
 The veteran community was important to Vonnegut, as he served his country too, so we imagine he'd love to see literary and artistic representation from current and former military personnel, as well.